Big Changes for the Wallington Library!

 On November 20, 2020 Governor Murphy signed legislation which awarded 38 separate libraries across 16 counties grants through the LCBA.
 The John F. Kennedy Library was one of the 38 and was awarded $1,525,475.00.
 The grant program was highly competitive.
 More than 129 applications underwent a rigorous review that ranked the applicants’ projects and decided on the 38 libraries who would receive grants during this first round of funding.
 The hard work of the Library Board of Trustees, the Mayor and Council, the Borough’s grant writers, and all who had a hand in the application process allowed the Library to achieve the funding necessary to build a new library and finally leave its “temporary location” after almost 60 years.

 The footprint of the building is set and the final touches are complete on the exterior design.
 A site plan was finalized and a Groundbreaking Ceremony took place on Thursday, November 11, 2021.
-On Wednesday, April 27, 2022 demolition began.
-Bids for the construction of the Library’s new building were returned and a contract was awarded by the Borough.
-Once demolition is completed, construction on the new building will take place.
+In April of 2022, demolition began at 125 Main Avenue while bids for the construction of the Library’s new building were returned and a contract was awarded by the Borough.
+Demolition of the original building has since been completed and construction is currently underway on the new library building.

 While we look forward to all of the exciting things that will be happening as our new library is built and we move into our new home, we know that Wallington residents had to say goodbye to the VFW Post 2640 building.
 Many in Wallington have happy memories of events held at Post 2640 and it is our hope that the Veterans’ generous contribution will be the source of continued happiness once the new library is completed.
 In order to honor those happy memories and the Wallington Veterans’ contribution, one last change will happen once the new library building is completed.
 The John F. Kennedy Memorial Library will become the Wallington Veterans Memorial Library as a tribute to the Veterans who helped make the dream of a new library building a reality.

-Be sure to swing by 125 Main Ave often to see all of the activity taking place as the new library building begins to take shape and be sure to check in at 92 Hathaway St for updates about the progress of the project (and to take home a book or two)!
+Be sure to swing by 125 Main Avenue often to see all of the activity taking place as the new library building takes shape and be sure to check in at 92 Hathaway Street for updates about the progress of the project (and to take home a book or two)!
 Make sure to also check back on our website for regular updates about the Library.
 Sign up for our newsletter to never miss information about our new library and about the wonderful things that we are doing here in our original home.

 For more information about the new library building please feel free to contact the Library Director, Kathryn Ennist at firstname.lastname@example.org.